datarisk-io/mlops_codex/docs/source/deploying.rst

 The production data is saved raw, and the training data is not (check :ref:`training_guide:Running a training execution`).
 So we need to know the steps in processing the raw production data to get the model features like the ones we saved during training: :ref:`monitoring_parameters:Monitoring configuration`

-The first method you need to call is :py:meth:`neomaril_codex.pipeline.NeomarilPipeline.register_monitoring_config`, which is responsible for registering the monitoring configuration at the database.
+The first method you need to call is :py:meth:`mlops_codex.pipeline.MLOpsPipeline.register_monitoring_config`, which is responsible for registering the monitoring configuration at the database.

 .. code:: python
     # # We can also add a monitoring configuration for the model